Ready, Set, Apply! for the Green Ribbon Schools Award

 Green Schools Initiative Encourages Schools to Apply

-We at Green Schools Initiative (GSI) hope this third year is an even bigger success than the previous two, and we encourage schools to apply.
-GSI Executive Director Deborah Moore says, "We are really excited about Green Ribbon because it creates for the first time ever a clear and consistent set of criteria.
+We at Green Schools Initiative (GSI) hope this year is an even bigger success, and we encourage schools to apply.
+GSI Executive Director Deborah Moore says, "We are really excited about Green Ribbon because it creates a clear and consistent set of criteria.
+Schools that have won a Green Ribbon agree that the award has brought tangible benefits to their schools and communities.
 We stand ready to help schools understand and complete the application, as well as get them started on greening so they might win a Green Ribbon Award someday soon."
 We're here to help answer your questions and provide guidance.
 Ready, set, apply!

 Timeline for California Schools

 Schools apply to their state's department of education by late December 2014 to be nominated for the Green Ribbon Schools Award (CA schools must apply online no later than 5:00 P.M.
 PST on December 29, 2014).
 State education departments then forward up to four school nominees to the U.S. Department of Education by February 1, 2015.
 The ultimate decisions on winners will be made by the Education Department with help from the EPA and White House Council on Environmental Quality.
 Winners will be announced on April 22, 2015, and awards will be given at the second Green Ribbon Schools ceremony in Washington, D.C. in July 2015, and again at local ceremonies in Fall 2015.